Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this page.

 Me and my friends were flying to our favorite feeding spot when we were accosted by a four legged masked bandit, we settled in a tree just watching, couldn't believe our eyes!

 These are the wild raccoons that frequent our yard.
 This is the fourth generation of raccoons.
 They enjoy dipping in to our dog's food.
-It has been a real treat watching them grow up, and grow old.

 We were lighting fireworks off on New Years eve and she (the raccoon) came running over to us and was so friendly and loving.
 She must had been someone's pet for her to be so friendly.